 In the course of time it was found that many other substances besides amber could produce electrical effects.
 Otto von Guericke, in the seventeenth century, made a large ball of sulfur which he could rotate with one hand and rub with the other.
 Apart from being able to attract small pieces of paper, it (rather unexpectedly) produced a crackle and minute sparks in the process of rubbing.
 For the first time it was seen that electricity could flow – in fact it was thought that electricity was some kind of fluid which could be transferred from one object to another by rubbing.

 Benjamin Franklin saw the connection between the tiny electric sparks from a sulfur ball and the huge sparks of lightning – they were both flows of electric "fluid."
 He proved his point in his famous experiment where the moist cord from a kite flying in a thundercloud conveyed the electrical charge in the thundercloud to earth.

-The Italian Galvani made another important, though accidental, discovery toward the end of the 18th century.
+The Italian Galvani made another important, though accidental, discovery toward the end of the eighteenth century.
 He found that wires of brass and iron in contact with the leg of a recently killed frog made its muscles contract, as they contracted when the store of electricity from a Leyden jar was passed through the leg.
 Galvani thought that the leg had, in some mysterious way, produced electricity on its own.

 There was very little in the electrical studies of the time of any significance.
 Electricity was regarded rather as a toy, to attract or repel or make sparks.
 Indeed the tiny amounts of electricity made by friction machines were of no practical use.
 Nearly all of our present-day knowledge of electricity has been learned during the past 200 years.